Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 Fibromyalgia is a chronic pain disorder linked to how the brain processes pain signals.
 MS is an autoimmune disease that damages the nervous system.
 Understanding the differences matters because each condition requires a distinct approach to diagnosis and care.

 This article breaks down the key differences and overlaps between fibromyalgia and MS, from causes and symptoms to diagnosis and treatment.
-You will also see how tools like Human Health’s symptom tracker can help you spot patterns and prepare for more productive conversations with your healthcare provider.
+You will also see how tools like the Human Health app’s symptom tracker can help you spot patterns and prepare for more productive conversations with your healthcare provider.

 Fibromyalgia and MS share several overlapping symptoms, such as fatigue, pain, and cognitive issues, but they are fundamentally different conditions.